The World of Pounamu

 Discover the Beauty, Significance, and Legacy of Pounamu

-Te Ao Pounamu" translates to "The World of Greenstone".
-This page is dedicated to exploring the rich cultural heritage, significance, and beauty of Pounamu, also refered to as greenstone.
+This section of our site is dedicated to sharing the rich cultural heritage, significance, and beauty of Pounamu, also referred to as greenstone.

-It serves as a gateway to understanding its importance in Māori culture and its enduring legacy in Aotearoa (New Zealand).
+We intend it to serve as a knowledge library to help understand the importance of this taonga in Te Ao Māori and its enduring legacy in Aotearoa (New Zealand).

 Discover the significance of blessing your Pounamu with our guide.
 Learn about the traditions around blessing Greenstone at Moko Pounamu in New Zealand.